kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 17. In the list of organization profile data, select **Custom themes**.

 18. In the **Customize Microsoft 365 for your organization** pane that appears, you can customize the default theme that users see when signed into Microsoft 365, and you can add additional custom themes.
-Select the **+Add theme** option.
+Select the **+ Add theme** option.

 19. In the **New group theme** pane that appears, the **General** tab is displayed by default.
 Enter **M365 pilot project theme** in the **Name** field.